Photo By: teamLab, Infinite Crystal World © teamLab

 TeamLab Borderless

-The exhibit, housed at Azabudai Hills in Tokyo, is truly an experience.
+The permanent exhibit currently housed at Azabudai Hills in Tokyo, is truly an experience.
+Immerse yourself in showers of light—trust us, it’s exactly as mind-bending as it sounds.
 The art morphs and transforms, encapsulating visitors and tantalizing their senses.
+The museum “without a map” is brimming with over 50 works that include stunning free-flowing interactive designs.

 It’s exactly as mind-bending as it sounds, and that’s only the beginning—teamLab Borderless has much more in store.